farcDev0001/data-analysis-pipeline/README.md

 * Actually works for years 1990 to 2010 an for 8 countries in the UE.
 Yoy can choose the plot that you want to analyce by year or by country.

+* You can analyce and generate 29 differents plots

+* You take a lot of data from the World Health Organization API.

+* The other data is based on a kaggle csv and on Eurosat database

 # Important

 * AGREE YOUR PERSONAL .env IN MAIN DIRECTORY WITH THIS VARIABLES